 - Copysmith.ai (best for longer-form blog content)

-- Jarvis AI Review (also a god option for long form content)
+- Jasper AI Review (also a god option for long form content)

 All tools are priced relatively closely with similar features, and also can also be tested with free trials.